nordcraftengine/documentation/docs/03-app-examples/index.md

 ## The Nordcraft Editor

 The Nordcraft Editor is built in Nordcraft itself.
-If you can build an editor within and editor, you can build anything.
+If you can build an editor within an editor, you can build anything.

 @@@ project-example
 title: Nordcraft